sunnyguan/internship-tracker/README.md

 1. Autocomplete: type @ followed by a company on the timeline to autocomplete its name
 2. Statistics: various statistics about your internship hunt
 3. Sankey Diagram: colorful sankey diagram
+4. Filter(s): filter by number of stages
+5. Import/Export: import and export application status

+Planned features:

+1. Notes: add notes for each application (or maybe each stage)
+2. Filter(s): more advanced filters

+## Setup

+1. Clone the repository locally
+2. `npm run start` to start the application